Exact Worst-case Performance of First-order Methods for Composite Convex Optimization: Performance estimation framework for first-order algorithms

 We also denote by $B^{-1}P_N$ the matrix

 In order to formulate~\eqref{Intro:PEP} in a tractable way for first-order methods, we use a Gram matrix.
-That is, we define a symmetric $(n+1)(N+2) \times (n+1)(N+2)$ Gram matrix $G_N\in \mathbb{S}^{(n+1)(N+2)}$, using the following construction~: { }This can be written more compactly as $\left[G_N\right]_{ij}=\innerS{P_N e_i}{B^{-1}P_N e_j}=\innerEs{P_N e_i}{P_N e_j}$, where $P_N e_k$ corresponds to the $k$th column of $P_N$.
+That is, we define a symmetric $(n+1)(N+2) \times (n+1)(N+2)$ Gram matrix $G_N\in \mathbb{S}^{(n+1)(N+2)}$, using the following construction: { }This can be written more compactly as $\left[G_N\right]_{ij}=\innerS{P_N e_i}{B^{-1}P_N e_j}=\innerEs{P_N e_i}{P_N e_j}$, where $P_N e_k$ corresponds to the $k$th column of $P_N$.
 Also, note that the size of this matrix does not depend on the dimension $d$ of the spaces we are working with.

 \begin{remark} Note that Gram matrix $G_N$ is positive semidefinite for any matrix $P_N$ (of the form~\eqref{eq:acc_info}).
 The number of linearly independent columns of $P_N$ is equal to the rank of $G_N$.
 Hence this rank is upper bounded by the dimension $d$ of the ambient space of the iterates.
 It is possible to recover a matrix $P_N$ of the form\footnote{In the case $\E=\Es=\R^d$ with the usual inner product $\inner{x}{y}=x^\top y$ and $B$ the identity operator, this can be done using the standard Cholesky factorization.
-In the general cases the exact same idea can be used, using the chosen inner product $\innerEs{.}{.}$ in the process.}~\eqref{eq:acc_info} from any Gram matrix $G_N\succeq 0$ satisfying $\mathrm{Rank}\ G_N\leq d$. \end{remark} Our goal for the next subsections is to show that in a lot of situations, the performance estimation problem~\eqref{Intro:dPEP} can be expressed exactly as a semidefinite program in the $F_N$ and $G_N$ variables: \modAT{ }with $S$ some index set related to the constraints, and elements $a_i,b_i,c,D_i$ and $C$ of appropriate dimensions for writing the constraints and objective function linearly in terms of the Gram matrix $G_N$ and of the objective function values $F_N$.
+In the general cases the exact same idea can be used, using the chosen inner product $\innerEs{.}{.}$ in the process.}~\eqref{eq:acc_info} from any Gram matrix $G_N\succeq 0$ satisfying $\mathrm{Rank}\ G_N\leq d$. \end{remark}

+Our goal for the next subsections is to show that in a lot of situations, the performance estimation problem~\eqref{Intro:dPEP} can be expressed exactly as an SDP in the $F_N$ and $G_N$ variables: \modAT{ }with $S$ some index set related to the constraints, and elements $a_i,b_i,c,D_i$, and $C$ of appropriate dimensions for writing the constraints and objective function linearly in terms of the Gram matrix $G_N$ and of the objective function values $F_N$.